2009 Ternopil Oblast local election

+The Ternopil Oblast local election, 2009 elections in the Ternopil Oblast regional council, were held on March 15, 2009.

+Background

-The Ternopil Oblast local election, 2009 elections in the Ternopil Oblast regional council, were held on March 15, 2009 on December 18, 2008, by the Ukrainian Parliament initiated by Bloc Yulia Tymoshenko (BYuT) but cancelled on 3 March 2009 by the same Parliament, with most members of BYuT voting against holding the snap elections (allegedly because of the fall of the ratings for BYuT).
-Following a lawsuit filed by Svoboda the Ternopil oblast` court acknowledged this decision illegal on March 11, 2009.
+The vote was initially appointed on December 18, 2008 by a decision of Ukrainian Parliament initiated by the Bloc Yulia Tymoshenko (BYuT), but cancelled on 3 March 2009 by the same Parliament, with most members of BYuT voting against holding the snap elections, allegedly because of the fall of the party's ratings.
+Following a lawsuit filed by the Svoboda the Ternopil oblast` court acknowledged this decision to be illegal on March 11, 2009.
 The next day BYuT lodged an appeal in the Lviv Administrative Appeal Court against this decision.

 On 13 March 2009, President Viktor Yushchenko asked the Constitutional Court to estimate the constitutionality of the Ukrainian Parliament’s decision to cancel the early regional council elections in Ternopil.
 According to Yushchenko the Constitution reads that Parliament can appoint elections or early elections into the local authorities, but cannot cancel them.

+Election

 The elections were held on 15 March 2009.
-The Bloc Yulia Tymoshenko called the election "the presentation of cynical election fraud by [Head of the Presidential Secretariat Viktor] Baloha as an expression of the will of the region's citizens".
+The Bloc Yulia Tymoshenko called the election "the presentation of cynical electoral fraud by Head of the Presidential Secretariat Viktor Baloha against expression of the will of the region's citizens".

 Some villages reported cases Party of Regions representatives offering ₴50 per vote.